 We have assigned the new long-bodied Citans to mobile mechanical and electrical engineers, the majority of whom are employed across its Lorne Stewart Engineering, Facilities and Rotary Building Services divisions.
 The vehicles have lined cargo areas with racking to carry tools and spares for air conditioning and refrigeration units, boilers and other installations.
 They are also fitted with roof bars for carrying ladders and pipe tubes.

-Transflex Director Nick Skillman added:
+Transflex Director Nick Skillman commented:

 “Lorne Stewart Group is a leader in its field and a business with an outstanding reputation, so we were delighted to win the tender for its fleet replacement programme."